Companies in Hong Kong will help shape the future of Cambodian property.

 Alongside this progression, firms from Hong Kong have been keen to get onboard too.
 Wanting to team up with local investors on the ground, companies from a range of sectors including infrastructure, professional services and real estate, are wanting to play a part in Cambodia’s development.

 Cambodia’s strategic location is part of the reason for this interest.
 The country benefits from a prime position for China’s ‘One Belt One Road’ development.
 This vision will open up the power house of China to the Indian Ocean through South Asia, Europe through central Asia, and Mediterranean and Middle East through West Asia.
 Thus making Cambodia the hub for regional trade.
+Investors have entered into many lease agreement‘s with Cambodian home owners.

 Secretary for development for the Hong Kong Special Administrative Region, Eric Ma Siu-Cheung, recognises Cambodia’s strength as an emerging market.
 This applies for a wide range of industries from real estate, construction, manufacturing and agriculture.
 He commented, “Hong Kong stands ready to make a substantial contribution to Cambodia’s nationwide infrastructure development and our professionals are renowned for creative thinking and overcoming adversities in infrastructure construction and real estate development”.